 Since he was brought up by his mother Maurvi, he followed her advice always.
 Maurvi taught her son to be on the side of the defeated always.

 When the Mahabharata war was declared, Barbarik, being a warrior wanted to participate in the war.
 On his way to Kurukshetra, he met Krishna.
 Krishna tested the powers of his triple arrow and was impressed.
 He was now worried that if Barbarik fights, he would finish the war and be left as the only survivor.
 He also calculated that he would fight from the side that is being defeated and would be switching sides every day – leading to the same result.
 Krishna realized that Barbarik’s participation in the war had to be stopped.
 He wanted Pandavas alive at the end of the war.

 Krishna asked for Barbarik’s head as it was required to begin the war – the head of a brave person was required as a war ritual.
-Barbarik agreed but as last wish, he asked Krishna that he wants to witness the war.
-Krishna then placed his head on top of a hill and Barbarik witnesses the whole Mahabharata War.
+Barbarik agreed but as a last wish, he asked Krishna if he wants to witness the war.
+Krishna then placed his head on top of a hill and Barbarik witnessed the whole Mahabharata War.
 At the end of the war, he was asked – who won the war?
 He said – Krishna.
 Everyone else was just acting as he wished them to.

 Krishna gave a boon to Barbarik that in Kaliyug, he would be known by his name.
 This is how he got the name – Shyam.

 Discovery of Khatu Shyam

 It is said that the head of Barbarik was offered to the river Rupawati by Lord Krishna Himself.
 The head was later found buried at the Khatu village in the Sikar district of Rajasthan.
 It was discovered when a cow started giving milk on top of this head.
 It was handed over to a Brahmin who worshipped it and meditated on it to reveal the story.